stnolting/neorv32/README.md

 0. Check out the project's [code of conduct](https://github.com/stnolting/neorv32/tree/master/CODE_OF_CONDUCT.md)
 1. [Fork](https://github.com/stnolting/neorv32/fork) this repository and clone the fork
 2. Create a feature branch in your fork: `git checkout -b awesome_new_feature_branch`
-3. Create a new remote for the upstream repo: `git remote add https://github.com/stnolting/neorv32`
+3. Create a new remote for the upstream repo: `git remote add upstream https://github.com/stnolting/neorv32`
 3. Commit your modifications: `git commit -m "Awesome new feature!"`
 4. Push to the branch: `git push origin awesome_new_feature_branch`
 5. Create a new [pull request](https://github.com/stnolting/neorv32/pulls)